duluca/document-ts/README.md

 ## What It Isn't

 Not a full-fledged ODM or ORM replacement and doesn't aspire to be one like Mongoose or Camo.
 Databases are HARD.
-MongoDB took many years to mature, Microsoft has been trying for a really long time to build a reliable ORM with Entity Framework, Mongoose and many other ODMs are ridden with bugs (no offense) when you push them beyond the basics.
-It takes great resources to deliver a solid data access experience, so with DocumentTS you can developer directly against MongoDB while enjoying some conveniences as you choose.
+MongoDB took many years to mature, and Microsoft has been trying for a really long time to build a reliable ORM with Entity Framework, Mongoose and many other ODMs are ridden with bugs (no offense) when you push them beyond the basics.
+It takes great resources to deliver a solid data access experience, so with DocumentTS you can develop directly against MongoDB while enjoying some conveniences as you choose.

 ## Inspirations